burnt-labs/burnt-networks/README.md

-make validate   # validate the genesis file make hash       # generate the genesis.json hashes make verify     # verify the genesis.json hashes make gentx      # generate a gentx make collect    # collect all pending gentxs
+make validate   # validate the genesis file make hash       # generate the genesis.json hashes make verify     # verify the genesis.json hashes make account    # add a genesis account only make gentx      # add a genesis account and generate a validator gentx make collect    # collect all pending gentxs
 ```